trangttdang/Livre/README.md

 A convenient and easy-to-use software with functions to manage orders, customers, products, suppliers, and sales reports.
 Livre helps control import and export operations; make appropriate promotion policies based on customers' data; revise effective business strategy with data visualization of sales report.
 Livre integrates high decentralization to ensure the security of internal information with a professional and eye-catching interface, creating a comfortable feeling for users.

 Our project achieved <b>THE HIGHEST SCORE</b> among 13 teams and developed based on .NET WPF framework.
-Check out <a href = "https://drive.google.com/file/d/1Y38u5YtfFi86JUDMqW-zfaaU9BHvVNNG/view?usp=sharing">demo video</a> to learn more about Livre.
+Check out <a href = "https://drive.google.com/file/d/1Y38u5YtfFi86JUDMqW-zfaaU9BHvVNNG/view?usp=sharing">demo video</a> to learn more about functionalities of Livre.

 Contributors:
 <ul>